Secondary Instrument (VIM100)

 Performing exam 1/1 Passed / Not Passed

-Final performance exam in the spring semester.The exam for classical students is a final concert with a program of approx. 20 minutes.The exam for jazz/improvisational music students is a performance exam on the main instrument of approximately 15 minutes, which is performed in an ensemble approved in advance by the subject teacher.
+Final performance exam in the spring semester.The exam for classical students is a final concert with a program of approx. 30 minutes.The exam for jazz/improvisational music students is a performance exam of approximately 30 minutes, which is performed in an ensemble approved in advance by the subject teacher.

 Coursework requirements